DavidRambo/dnr-hugo/content/portfolio/resume.md

 - {{< link uri="https://github.com/DavidRambo/endangered_languages_geography" >}}https://github.com/DavidRambo/endangered_languages_geography{{< /link >}}
 - Analysis and visualization of the geographical distribution of endangered and extinct languages using a dataset on kaggle.com (Python, Pandas, Numpy, Matplotlib, Jupyter).

-## Education

-### Duke University

-- Ph.D., Graduate Program in Literature, 2018.
-  - Dissertation argues for an original interpretation of the co-evolution of humans and tools.
-Synthesizes philosophies of science and technology with analyses of pop cultural media including _Dungeons & Dragons_, electric guitar effects pedals, astrophotography, and videogame graphics.

-### University of California, Davis

-- BA, English, with highest honors, 2011
-  - Elliott Gilbert Memorial Prize for Best Honors Thesis, June 2011
-- BA, History, with honors, 2011

-### Other relevant training

-- Sacramento City College --- 2023
-  - Algorithm Design and Implementation (CISP 301)
-- UC Davis, Continuing and Professional Education --- 2022
-  - Data Preparation, Modeling and Visualization with Python
-  - Python for Data Analysis

 ## Professional Service and Collaborations